 Lack of access reflects the national workforce shortage for behavioral health professionals across all disciplines.
 There are not enough clinicians to meet the growing need.
 However, this workforce shortage is not solved simply by supporting more training programs and incentivizing more professionals to enter the mental health field.
 Rather, the shortage reflects the inadequate financial infrastructure supporting child and adolescent behavioral healthcare.
-Poor reimbursement rates for child and adolescent behavioral health care and a lack of parity with reimbursement for other types of medical care, both child and adult, are barriers to sustaining mental health services for families and for encouraging more professionals to enter the field.
+Poor reimbursement rates for child and adolescent behavioral healthcare for other types of medical care, both child and adult, are barriers to sustaining mental health services for families and for encouraging more professionals to enter the field.